younesprg/Clinical-case-share-api/README.md

 ### 1. Prerequisites
 * Python 3.12+ and Node.js installed.
 * A running instance of PostgreSQL (Create an empty database, e.g., `case_share_db`).
-* A valid Google Gemini API Key.
+* A valid Google Gemini API Key. *(Note: Europe PMC API is open access and does not require a key).*

 ### 2. Backend Setup (FastAPI)